Types of Phobia: Causes and Symptoms Suffered by the Person

 100 Types of Phobia that Exist

 Learning about a phobia is a complex process.
 Most people don’t seek treatment for this condition, so most cases go unnoticed.
-Phobias come in all shapes and sizes.
-Because there is an infinite number of objects and situations, the list of specific phobias is quite long.
 Phobias also vary based on experience, culture, gender, age, and many other factors.

 Therefore, there are still many phobias of people whose types and names are unknown.
-Here are 100 types of phobia that are most likely to be encountered on a daily basis.
+Here are 100 types of phobia you most likely encounter on a daily basis.

 A | |